ossrs/srs-docs/versioned_docs/version-4.0/doc/delivery-rtmp.md

 ## FlashRTMP

-RTMP is the acient and the first video streaming protocol supported by flash, which is MacroMedia flash player, then rename to Adobe Flash player.
-Few lines code to play the RTMP stream:
+RTMP is the acient and the first video streaming protocol supported by flash, which is MacroMedia flash player, then renamed to Adobe Flash player.
+Few lines of code to play the RTMP stream:

 ```bash
 var conn = new NetConnection();